tink3rlabs/todo-service/README.md

 This is in the internal/middlewares folder.
 This validates the json schema and calls the next handler in the http chain to process the request further.

 ### storage package
 This is in the internal/storage folder.
-This provides different storage adapters such as "memory" and "sql"
+This provides different storage adapters such as "memory", "sql"